markcoatsworth/readthedocs/docs/grid-computing/grid-universe.rst

 to make the Perl script executable.

 Now create the following submit description file.
-Replace example.cs.wisc.edu/jobmanager with a resource you are authorized to use.
+Replace ``example.cs.wisc.edu/jobmanager`` with a resource you are authorized to use.

 ::

     executable = env-test.pl
     universe = grid
     grid_resource = gt2 example.cs.wisc.edu/jobmanager
     environment = foo=bar; zot=qux
     output = env-test.out
     log = env-test.log
     queue

-When the job has completed, the output file, env-test.out, should contain something like this:
+When the job has completed, the output file, ``env-test.out``, should contain something like this:

 ::

     GLOBUS_GRAM_JOB_CONTACT = https://example.cs.wisc.edu:36213/30905/1020633947/
     GLOBUS_GRAM_MYJOB_CONTACT = URLx-nexus://example.cs.wisc.edu:36214
     GLOBUS_LOCATION = /usr/local/globus
     GLOBUS_REMOTE_IO_URL = /home/smith/.globus/.gass_cache/globus_gass_cache_1020633948
     HOME = /home/smith
     LANG = en_US
     LOGNAME = smith
     X509_USER_PROXY = /home/smith/.globus/.gass_cache/globus_gass_cache_1020633951
     foo = bar
     zot = qux

-Of particular interest is the GLOBUS\_REMOTE\_IO\_URL environment variable.
+Of particular interest is the ``GLOBUS_REMOTE_IO_URL`` environment variable.
 HTCondor-G automatically starts up a GASS remote I/O server on the submit machine.
 Because of the potential for either side of the connection to fail, the URL for the server cannot be passed directly to the job.
-Instead, it is placed into a file, and the GLOBUS\_REMOTE\_IO\_URL environment variable points to this file.
+Instead, it is placed into a file, and the ``GLOBUS_REMOTE_IO_URL`` environment variable points to this file.
 Remote jobs can read this file and use the URL it contains to access the remote GASS server running inside HTCondor-G. If the location of the GASS server changes (for example, if HTCondor-G restarts), HTCondor-G will contact the Globus gatekeeper and update this file on the machine where the job is running.
 It is therefore important that all accesses to the remote GASS server check this file for the latest location.

 The following example is a Perl script that uses the GASS server in HTCondor-G to copy input files to the execute machine.
 In this example,